Sainte-Hermine

-Sainte-Hermine ([sɛ̃t ɛʁmin]) is a commune in the Vendée department in the Pays de la Loire region in western France.
+Sainte-Hermine ([sɛ̃t ɛʁmin]) is a former commune in the Vendée department in the Pays de la Loire region in western France.
+On 1 January 2025, it was merged into the new commune of Saint-Jean-d'Hermine.

 Geography

 The river Smagne flows southwestward through the commune and crosses the town.
 The river Lay forms most of the commune's northern border.